 The Career Academies located at Robert E. Lee, Andrew Jackson, William M. Raines, Samuel W. Wolfson, Frank H. Peterson and A. Philip Randolph are also magnet programs, and students apply through the regular magnet application process.
 The Career Academies housed at Baldwin, Englewood, N.B.
 Forrest, First Coast, Fletcher, Mandarin, Terry Parker, Jean Ribault, Sandalwood and Edward H. White high schools are not magnet programs but may have openings for students from other high schools, after accommodating neighborhood students.

 Career Academy applications for students from outside a school's attendance area must be submitted to the School Choice Office.
-Applications for the 2013-2014 school year will be available beginning April 1, 2013.
-Applications received by the deadline are processed in the career academy lottery.
+The applications for the 2014-2015 school year will be available April 1, 2014.
+Applications received by the deadline will be processed in the career academy lottery.
 Parents will be notified by mail in June of the lottery results.

 Note: Transportation is not provided to the non-magnet Career Academy programs.